YetAnotherNerd/whatlastgenre/README.md

 no real api (slow)
 * `whatcd` [[URL](https://what.cd)]
 well-kept tags from community, requires own account

-##### whatcduser and whatcdpass options
-Credentials for What.CD.
-Storing the password in the config file is optional, if you only set your username you will be asked for the password every run.

 ##### whitelist option
 Path to your custom whitelist.
 Use [shipped whitelist](wlg/data/genres.txt)